mlflow/mlflow/docs/source/quickstart_mlops.rst

     :align: center
     :alt: Screenshot of MLflow tracking UI parallel coordinates graph showing runs

 The red graphs on this graph are runs that fared poorly.
-The lowest one has set both **lr** and **momentum** to 0.0 and has an RMSE of ~0.89.
-The other red lines show that high **momentum** can also lead to poor results with this architecture.
+The lowest one is a baseline run with both **lr** and **momentum** set to 0.0.
+That baseline run has an RMSE of ~0.89.
+The other red lines show that high **momentum** can also lead to poor results with this problem and architecture.

 The graphs shading towards blue are runs that fared better.
 Hover your mouse over individual runs to see their details.